BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

-The matches outlined above are the basis for the \textbf{Blaz}ars in \textbf{eR}ASS\textbf{1} (BlazEr1) catalog.
+The matches outlined above are the basis for the Blazars in eRASS1 (BlazEr1) catalog.
 This catalog combines X-ray and multiwavelength information that we compiled for all catalog sources.
 A detailed description of the content of the catalogs is given in Appendix~\ref{sec:cataloginfo}.
-We will refer to the sample of sources detected by \textit{eROSITA} and associated with ``gold sample'' BLAZE sources as the \textit{eROSITA} observed blazars, while we will name \textit{eROSITA} matches with an entry from the BLAZE ``silver sample'' the \textit{eROSITA} observed blazar candidates.
-The 2252 objects removed from the catalog are included in a separate catalog, as this sample is expected to be less pure, but may be of value for follow-up studies.
-Due to the survey mode of \textit{eROSITA}, we are able to obtain a view unbiased by variability, source luminosity and only limited by \textit{eROSITA} sensitivity variations and exposure in eRASS1.
+We refer to the sample of sources detected by \textit{eROSITA} and associated with ``gold sample'' BLAZE sources as "\textit{eROSITA} observed blazars," while we refer to the \textit{eROSITA} matches with an entry from the BLAZE ``silver sample'' as \textit{"eROSITA} observed blazar candidates."
+The 2252 objects removed from the catalog are included in a separate catalog, as this sample is expected to be less pure, but it might still be of value for follow-up studies.
+Due to the survey mode of \textit{eROSITA}, we are able to obtain a view unbiased by variability or source luminosity, and only limited by \textit{eROSITA} sensitivity variations and exposure in eRASS1.